- 1 How to replace a pool cue tip ferrule ?

 - Cue Ferrule: The material used for the beginner pool cue ferrule can be high-density hardwood, carbon fiber, polycarbonate or Maplewood.
 It is better to avoid brass and other metal alloys since they are meant for the advanced users.
 The ferrule is the connecting medium between the shaft and the tip.
 The capped design protects it from cracks.
 The threaded connector is better than gluing for durability and strength.
 The tenon size should be preferably large for enhanced connectivity with the tip and the cue–ball.

-- Cue Tip: The cue tip plays a key role in shock absorption, ball spin control, impact, consistency, precision, shot variation and the ball jump.
-Medium hardness is preferred for the beginners as it helps in mastering the ball control and playing shots with minimum deflections.
-You may opt for carbon fiber, leather or Phenolic materials.
+- pool Cue Tip: The pool cue tip plays a key role in shock absorption, ball spin control, impact, consistency, precision, shot variation and the ball jump.
+Medium hardness pool cue tip is preferred for the beginners as it helps in mastering the ball control and playing shots with minimum deflections.
+You may opt for carbon fiber, leather or Phenolic materials for pool cue tip.

 - Cue Wrap: The Irish linen on the cue wrap can provide the best grip while playing in the initial stages.
 It is also good in absorbing sweat.
 You can grip the cue at different positions without losing control at any point.
 Sliding the cue between your fingers becomes simple and smooth.